nus-cs2103/website-base/admin/project-w08-mid-v12.md

 <modal title="Admin {{ icon_embedding }} Project Asessement → Expectation on testing" id="modal:v12-testingExpectations">
   <include src="project-testing.fr#expectations"/>
 </modal>

+* **Adjust project plan if necessary**, as explained below.
+Note that you are free to do similar adjustments at any future time in the project.
+  * Now that you have a some idea about the code base, revisit the feature release plan and adjust it if necessary.
+The adjustment can be done using GitHub issue tracker.

 * **Start proper milestone management**